blackfyre/flsun.community/src/guide/upgrades.md

 - PEI coated on one side, bare steel on the other side
 - Smooth PEI coat on one side, rough textured on the other side

+### BOM (What you'll need)

+- 1x PEI coated spring steel plate
+- 1x bed plate sized fridge magnet, sticky on one side
+  - usually included with the plate

 ### Installation